odoo/documentation/content/applications/finance/fiscal_localizations/vietnam.rst

      information.
    - In the :guilabel:`Street 2` field, enter the neighborhood.

-- :guilabel:`Tax ID`: The tax identification number
+- :guilabel:`Tax ID`: The tax identification number.

 .. _vietnam/sinvoice: